oliverye7/gRPC_image_rotation_service/README.md

 Most small to medium sized images will take a couple seconds (or less), but larger images (3000 x 4000 pixels) can take around 50 seconds to process.

 ## Dockerization <a name="docker"></a>
-I also dockerized the process -- I chose to only Dockerize the server, since it would make sense that a server is "containerized" and that the client can be run locally.

 My `DockerFile` is included in the `RotationService` folder.

 To see the process in action, run